|

 10.2A: Interphase - Biology LibreTexts

-Interphase is defined as the phase in the cell cycle during which the DNA replicates, resulting in the doubling of chromosomes, and it precedes mitosis, consisting of the G1, S, and G2 phases.
+Interphase is the phase in the eukaryotic cell cycle during which the cell grows, replicates its DNA, and prepares for cell division, encompassing the G1, S, and G2 sub-stages.

 Interphase - (Cell Biology) - Vocab, Definition, Explanations | Fiveable